jbakic/Shielded.Gossip/README.md

 ```

 Internally, the value under the key keeps the same version, but is marked as deleted.
 This is
-regarded as a higher version, and will be accepted by other servers.
-However, what happens if
+regarded as a higher version.
+Like the IDeletable, it will be kept around for one minute by
-the key gets revived later is now fully up to you.
-You should probably react to Changed
+default, to communicate the deletion, but what happens if the key gets revived later is up to
-events, and check in some external tombstone storage whether any newly arriving item may be
+you.
+You should probably react to Changed events, and check in some external tombstone
-kept, and immediately remove it again if not.
+storage whether any newly arriving item may be kept, and immediately remove it again if not.

 ## Expiry